We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Ultimately, the Audeze Penrose X is a comfortable gaming headset, but you’re not going to forget you’re wearing it.
-Neither will anyone watching you on-stream since it’s a fairly large chunk of gear.
+And neither will anyone watching you on-stream since it’s a fairly large chunk of gear.

 So, who should buy the Audeze Penrose X?

-Even with all these words behind us, there are still positive things I could say about the Audeze Penrose X gaming headset.
+Even with all these words behind us, I could still say positive things about the Audeze Penrose X gaming headset.
 The 13-hour battery life is solid and reliable.
-Plus, it comes with an extra-long USB-C charging cable so you can keep it plugged in as you game even if you’re out of juice.
+Plus, it has an extra-long USB-C charging cable to keep it plugged in as you game, even if you’re out of juice.

-For $299, there are a lot of really excellent options in direct competition.
+For $299, there are many excellent options in direct competition.
 If you’re specifically looking for an Xbox Series X headset, Microsoft’s first-party offering offers surprisingly excellent performance for just $99.
 It doesn’t compete with the Penrose on power and overall quality, but that’s a big price difference.